Oodmincheg/protein-meals/readme.md

 5. Launch shell script from root of the project, that will create fresh alembic migration and populate database with some ingredients and meals scripts/reset.sh

-7. Populate the database:
-python scripts/seed.py

-8. Start the development server: uvicorn app.main:app --reload
+6. Start the development server: uvicorn app.main:app --reload

 Server will be avalable at http://localhost:8000